 - It is Cobalt’s policy to return all printer cartridges to the manufacturer for recycling.

-- We outsource our recycling to Paper Round who collect our paper waste.
+- We outsource some of our recycling to Paper Round who collect our paper waste.

 - Cobalt has installed a water purifier system so to reduce the purchase of plastic water bottles which are a major landfill issue.